nicciniamh/sensorfs/Readme.md

 ### Notes on Environment
 This was built on a Raspberry Pi4+ B running *Raspbian Buster*, *Sqlite3 3.34.1*, and *Python 3.9*.
-These documents were build using *MacDown Markdown Editor*, and *draw.io diagram editor*.
+These documents were build using Sublime Text, *MacDown Markdown Editor*, and *draw.io diagram editor*.

 ## Trademarks, Copyrights and other Ownerships